vizui/designpatterns/docs/guides/design/persona.md

         <div class="col-sm-6">
             <h3 style="font-size: 28px; font-weight: 400; margin-top: 0">Persona</h3>
             <h4>When to use</h4>
-            <p>The purpose of the personas is to provide a reliable representation of your key audience segments for reference.
-Th einlcuded quesitons and areas of discussion will help you sconstruct a "picture" of the visitors to your site.</p>
+            <p>The purpose of personas is to provide a reliable representation of your key audience segments for reference.
+The included questions and areas of discussion will help you construct a “picture” of the visitors to your site.​</p>
             <h4>Benefits</h4>
             <h4>Challenges</h4>
             <h4>Tips</h4>
             <p>For any given project, it is advisable to limit yourself to the main audiences for the site, and only 3 or 4 of them at best.
-The more personas you have the more granular the population you are working toward supporitng.
-It is better to paint wiht a broad brush and meet the needs of hte larger populations than try to meet the needs of everyone.
+The more personas you have the more granular the population you are working toward supporting.
+It is better to paint with a broad brush and meet the needs of the larger populations than try to meet the needs of everyone.
             </p>
             <h4>Questions to ask during personal development</h4>
             <ol>